jpantao/srsc2122-project/README.md

 ### RTSTP

 - RTSTP complete specification;
-- The server runs only on UDP;
+- Runs on top of UDP only;
 - The server supports only one movie request.

 ### Ciphersuites tested: